 Preparing for Installation¶

-PsychXR requires Python 3.6 64-bit to run and was extensively tested using version 3.6.6.
-It should be possible to build and run PsychXR on newer versions of Python, but the 3.6 series is preferred at this time.
+PsychXR requires Python 3.6 and above, download it here.
 Since PsychXR will only build in 64-bit, ensure that the version of Python you install is also 64-bit.

 Installing from PyPI¶